MadLittleMods/gulp-css-spriter/README.md

  	 	 	 - `result.image`: Binary string representation of image
  	 	 	 - `result.coordinates`: Object mapping filename to {x, y, width, height} of image
  	 	 	 - `result.properties`: Object with metadata about spritesheet {width, height}
+ 	 - `silent`: bool - We ignore any images that are not found but are supposed to be sprited by default
+ 	 	 - Default: true
+ 	 - `shouldVerifyImagesExist`: bool - Check to make sure each image declared in the CSS exists before passing it to the spriter.
+Although silenced by default(`options.silent`), if an image is not found, an error is thrown.
+ 	 	 - Default: true
  	 - `spritesmithOptions`: object - Any option you pass in here, will be passed through to spritesmith.
 [See spritesmith options documenation](https://www.npmjs.com/package/spritesmith#-spritesmith-params-callback-)
  	 	 - Default: {}